ztratar/zachtratar.com/collections/_posts/2021-2-1-Disinformation-The-Game-of-Belief-is-now-a-War.markdown

 - **Pressure on Dissenters**: If someone does dissent from the common judgement, others are incentivized to call them out and critique them.

 In small groups these symptoms help us work together with less drama — we have evolved them for a reason!

+<blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Every once in a while, I have my own feelings.
+Mostly I‘m having someone else’s.<br><br>“You’re over-feeling this.” needs to be a thing we can say as easily as we suggest “overthinking” it.
+Yet, we talk about “Groupthink” when “Groupfeel” is the new wave transforming our public sphere.</p>&mdash; Eric Weinstein (@EricRWeinstein) <a href="https://twitter.com/EricRWeinstein/status/1089228779157782528?ref_src=twsrc%5Etfw">January 26, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Unfortunately, as communities grow beyond our evolved norm ([Dunbar's Number](https://en.wikipedia.org/wiki/Dunbar%27s_number)), all of the symptoms become amplified and more dangerous.
 Why?
 The larger the community, the less people you know personally.
 Whereas telling an [intimate friend](https://courses.lumenlearning.com/boundless-sociology/chapter/group-dynamics/) a hard truth might result in a stronger friendship, telling an acquaintance a hard truth usually results in abandonment.
 Jan Breitsohl, a lecturer out of the University of Glasglow, [studied communities online in 2015](https://www.ingentaconnect.com/content/westburn/jcb/2015/00000014/00000002/art00002) and found Groupthink grows stronger at scale.